Weird duplicates cartoon

 Insycle isn't finding any duplicates

 Most of the time, when Insycle can't find duplicates, it is due to your matching rules in Step 1.
 It is important to analyze the underlying data to better understand how to set up your rules.
-A useful exercise can be to set up your matching filters to look for exact matches of just First Name and Last Name
+A helpful exercise for contacts is to set up your matching filters to find exact matches on only First Name and Last Name.
+For companies, you can use Company Name.

 step-1-fname-Lname-only.png